Vital-Fernandez/lime/docs/source/documentation/measurements.rst

   .. note::
      Even with the blended **'_b'** and merged **'_m'** suffices the user still needs to include the line components in the fit configuration.
-Otherwise, the lines shall be treated as single lines during the analysis.
+Otherwise, the lines will be treated with a single component during the fitting.

 * **lineWaves** (``.lineWaves``, ``np.array()``): This attribute consists in a six-value vector with the emission line